Gana Misra

 For Traditional Capital Market Operators

-Your registration certificates may be revoked if you engage in business activities you're not registered for.
+Registration certificates may be revoked for engaging in unregistered business activities.
 The SEC now has direct involvement in appointing and removing CEOs and principal officers.
-You'll need to stay laser-focused on compliance and may need to restructure operations to align with new classifications.
+Operators should prioritize compliance reviews and may need to restructure operations to align with new classifications.
+The Nigerian Exchange Group has published guidance to help listed companies navigate the transition.

 Your Action Plan: Steps to Ensure Compliance by January 2026